btzy/CS4212-compiler/Bernard Teo Zhi Yi_pa2_readme.txt

 Then will take a while to compile.
 Be patient, and it should be done after a while.

 ## Run
 You can use the `run.sh` script, which will use the specified Jlite source file from the test folder.
-For example to run the `test/test-all-grammar.j` file, you can do:
+For example to run the `test/fast_exp.j` file, you can do:
 ```
-./run.sh test-all-grammar
+./run.sh fast_exp
 ```

 Remember that you do not add the file extension here.